adammurdoch/build-builder/README.md

 Generates JUnit tests for Java and Android projects.

+Can optionally generate a local HTTP repository and server.

 Generates a [gradle-profiler](https://www.github.com/gradle/gradle-profiler) scenario file for the build.

 ### Command line usage